akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

             extras[TreeLayoutExtrasKey.xMod] = newValue
         }
     }
-    /// Threads help avoid traversing (lots of) the contour nodes that are not in direct parent/child relashinship,
+    /// Threads help avoid traversing (lots of) the contour nodes that are not in direct parent/child relationship,
     /// via creating links between these nodes var contourThread: TreeLayout? {
         get {